ember-learn/guides-source/guides/release/upgrading/current-edition/glimmer-components.md

-The new `add-event-listener` modifier presents a more expressive interface to the `hbs` template: There is only a single modifier to apply instead of two, the implemention always tears down after itself upon teardown of the target element, and the only JavaScript you have to write during re-user is the implementation of the business logic.
+The new `add-event-listener` modifier presents a more expressive interface to the `hbs` template: There is only a single modifier to apply instead of two, the implementation always tears down after itself upon teardown of the target element, and the only JavaScript you have to write during re-user is the implementation of the business logic.